sem CLI Reference#

 If the <path-on-semaphore>

-is a relative path, for example .ssh/id_rsa_test
+is a relative path, e.g. .ssh/id_rsa_test

-it will be mounted relative to the home directory, in this example
+it will be mounted relative to the home directory in this example

 /home/semaphore/.ssh/id_rsa_test